rik2803/aws-ssh/README.md

 * [`aws-sts-assumerole`](https://github.com/rik2803/aws-sts-assumerole)
 * Active credentials for the account you want to interact with.
 These credentials can be set with previous dependency, `aws-sts-assumerole`.
-* A valid private SSH key for the account.
+* (**optional**, only required when not using SSM) A valid private SSH key for the account.
   The SSH key should have the name as the key name in AWS, and should be available in the directory `~/.ssh` (default) or the directory set in the environment variable `${AWS_SSH_PRIVKEYHOME}`.
 The private key will be loaded with `ssh-add` if not already loaded.
-* If access to your AWS SSH assets are protected by a VPN, the VPN should be connected in order to be able to `ssh` in to the resources in that account.
+* If access to your AWS SSH assets are protected by a VPN, the VPN should be connected to be able to `ssh` in to the resources in that account.
 * When using SSM to connect, you should install thw _SessionManagerPlugin_ for the AWS CLI.
 See [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-troubleshooting.html#plugin-not-found)